Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Conclusion

 Entropy leads to a variety of consequent quantities for an economy, like temperature, money capacity, market prices, and relations between them.
 In particular, we introduce a notion of temperature for an economy.
 From the viewpoint of fluctuations, traditional economics can be viewed as focusing on economies at temperature zero.
 Thus, if real economies have positive temperature then TM opens up an important new direction in economics.
-Some consequences are the nett direction of money flow between economies is from hotter to cooler, the possibility of money pumps that can exploit temperature differences or enhance them, and a definition of inflation as increase in temperature.
+Some consequences are the nett direction of money flow between economies is from hotter to cooler, the possibility of money pumps that can exploit temperature differences or enhance them, and a definition of inflation as relative rate of increase in temperature.
+The theory provides a new perspective, without reference to microfoundations, on the existence of market prices, the value of money, the meaning of inflation, and a new justification for some core principles of mathematical economics, including the symmetry and negative-definiteness of a (macro-version of) the Slutsky matrix, the Hotelling conditions and the Le Chatelier-Samuelson principle.

-For a real economy, even an exchange economy, the entropy function will in general be unknown.
-But just as in physics, one could try to measure it.
-For example, steam turbines operate on steam, which is far from an ideal gas, but engineers use empirically-compiled steam tables to compute optimal operation.
-By analogy, we might expect that a new branch of econometrics can be developed to measure temperature, money capacity, entropy and other relevant quantities.
+For a real economy, even an exchange economy, the entropy function will in general be unknown and it will not generally be possible to calculate it from micro-foundational assumptions.
+But just as in physics, it may be possible to measure it.
+For example, steam turbines operate on steam, which is far from an ideal gas (for which entropy can be calculated from micro-foundational assumptions); but engineers use empirically-compiled steam tables to compute optimal operation of a steam turbine.
+By analogy, we might expect that a new branch of econometrics analogous to calorimetry can be developed to measure temperature, money capacity, entropy and other relevant quantities.
+We have begun to test this in simulated economies (\cite{LMC} and more to be reported elsewhere).

 If permitted to exchange some types of good and/or money, nett trade can occur in any way that increases the total entropy.
 This includes mutually beneficial trade, in which the entropies of all partners increase, but also other trades where one gains and another loses entropy.
 Entropy allows one to compute the maximum amount of money that a trader could make.